 It's also worth pointing out that the 5-user rule only applies to qualitative usability testing when participants are observed completing tasks with the product.
 The formula is valid when the product has a relatively homogeneous target user group.
 In the final section of the same article titled When to test more users, a part overlooked by many adopters of the 5-user rule, Nielsen writes:

 “You need to test additional users when a website has several highly distinct groups of users.
 The formula only holds for comparable users who will be using the site in fairly similar ways.”

-Nielsen was writing at a time when getting buy-in for usability testing was difficult, recruiting was expensive, and so conducting tests took a big chunk out of your time and budget.
+Nielsen was writing at a time when getting buy-in for usability testing was difficult, recruiting participants was expensive, and so conducting tests took a big chunk out of your time and budget.
 Nowadays, new technology has facilitated the development of more affordable and efficient tools to test your designs with users.

 As mentioned above, subsequent tests by Laura Faulkner revealed that the 31% problem discovery rate is harder to predict than first assumed.
 The study tested a group of 60 users and sampled random sets of five users or more to determine the percentage of usability problems found by each group.

 The study showed that as predicted by the Nielsen formula, the average of usability problems found was 85% in 100 tests of five users.
 However, that percentage ranged significantly across the spectrum.
 She writes: